About Jacob Molyneux, senior editor/blog editor

 In her article, “An Historical Review of Nurse–Physician Bedside Rounding,” Genevieve Beaird notes that while nurses rounding with physicians is not new, the nurse’s role today is vastly different from the early days.
 At that time, the nurse’s main concern was often preparing the stage, so to speak, for the physician’s appearance at the bedside.
 Here’s a quote from Dorothea Gothson, RN, in a 1913 issue of AJN:

 “There is nothing more distressing to either patient or the earnest hardworking nurse than to be surprised by the attending doctors….
-Equally annoying is the experience of patients and nurses being ready, waiting for the doctors, and their not appearing for one or two hours after the appointed time—perhaps not […]
+Equally annoying is the experience of patients and nurses being ready, waiting for the doctors, and their not appearing for one or two hours after the appointed time—perhaps not at all—thus […]

 In Nursing, What Does It Really Mean to Trust Your Gut?